 - 2 tablespoons honey

-- Spray large rimmed baking sheet with cooking spray.
+- Spray a large rimmed baking sheet with cooking spray.

 This recipe featured in Meal Plan Monday